What Can Sex Offenders Not Do In California?

 Are Sex Offenders In California Allowed To Live With Their Families?

 Other exceptions to this law are marriage and adoption relations.
 A California sex offender may live with their adoptive family member.
-But, several restrictions are observed when they are living with minors below 18 years of age.
+However, several restrictions are observed when they are living with minors below 18 years of age.

 Are Sex Offenders From Other States Allowed To Move Into California?